rsms/figplug/README.md

 Builds Figma plugins.

 ```
-Usage: bin/figplug.g build [options] [<path> ...]
+Usage: figplug build [options] [<path> ...]
+Builds Figma plugins.

 <path>  Path to a plugin directory or a manifest file.
 Defaults to ".".
+        You can optionally specify an output directory for every path through
+        <path>:<outdir>.
+Example: src:build.
+        This is useful when building multiple plugins at the same time.

 options:
   -w               Watch sources for changes and rebuild incrementally
   -g               Generate debug code (assertions and DEBUG branches).
   -O               Generate optimized code.
+  -lib=<file>      Include a global library in plugin code.
+Can be set multiple times.
   -clean           Force rebuilding of everything, ignoring cache.
 Implied with -O.
   -nomin           Do not minify or mangle optimized code when -O is enabled.
   -o=<dir>,
     -output=<dir>  Write output to directory.
 Defaults to ./build
   -v, -verbose     Print additional information to stdout
   -debug           Print a lot of information to stdout.
 Implies -v
   -version         Print figplug version information
 ```